rahulkhandait-sde/Weather-API/README.md

 - ARIA labels and roles
 - Focus management

-## 🚀 Deployment

-### GitHub Pages

-1. Upload files to GitHub repository
-2. Enable GitHub Pages in repository settings
-3. Your app will be available at `https://username.github.io/repository-name`

-### Netlify/Vercel

-1. Connect your GitHub repository
-2. Deploy automatically on commits
-3. Configure custom domain if needed

-### Traditional Web Hosting

-1. Upload all files to your web server
-2. Ensure HTTPS is enabled for full PWA functionality
-3. Configure server headers if needed (optional .htaccess file)

-## 🔄 Updates

-The app automatically checks for updates via the service worker.
-Users will be notified when a new version is available.

 ## 📄 License

 MIT License - feel free to use this project for personal or commercial purposes.

-## 👨‍💻 Developer

-Made with ❤️ by **Rahul Khandait**

----

-## 📊 Performance Tips

-1. Host on a reliable static hosting service (Netlify, Vercel, GitHub Pages)
-2. Enable server compression (gzip/brotli) if available
-3. Use a CDN for better global performance
-4. Ensure HTTPS is enabled for full PWA functionality
-5. The app is already optimized for maximum performance

 ## 🔗 WeatherAPI Integration